kubecost/docs/setup/frequently-asked-questions.md

 ```

 Q: How can I disable kube-state-metrics if needed?\
 A: It can be disabled with one of two methods `prometheus.kubeStateMetrics.enabled=false` or `prometheus.kube-state-metrics.disabled=true`.
 We recommend disabling any 3rd party KSM instead of our bundled version.
-More discussion is \[here].

 Q: Does increasing the `.Values.kubecostModel.etlResolutionSeconds` value cause any issues with cost accuracy?\
 A: Decreasing resolution may flatten out cost spikes but the summation of costs should not be affected.